Sarthak2143/books/docs/index.md

 - How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine

+- The Practice of Programming (Addison-Wesley Professional Computing Series)

+- 40 Algorithms Every Programmer Should Know

 ### Projects

+- Crafting Interpreters

 - The Big Book of Small Python Projects: 81 Easy Practice Programs